-Your retina needs to be attached inside your eye to stay healthy and work properly.
-If it remains detached, it will stop working.
-A retinal detachment can be repaired with surgery, but it needs to be detected and in most cases treated quickly, or it can cause sight loss in the affected eye.
+A retinal detachment can be repaired with surgery, but it needs to be detected and, in most cases, treated quickly, or it can cause sight loss in the affected eye.

 A retinal detachment is an emergency.
 It needs to be assessed as soon as possible so that your ophthalmologist (hospital eye doctor) can make decisions about your treatment.

-How well your sight recovers can depend on how much and in what areas your retina has detached.
+How well your sight recovers can depend on how much and in what areas your retina have detached.
 Most people have a good level of vision following surgery to re-attach the retina if it is carried out quickly.

 This page contains a summary of our information on retinal detachment.
 To read our full information, download our Understanding Retinal Detachment guide, which is accredited by the Royal College of Ophthalmologists: